How to Start an S Corp in Texas

 We recommend forming an LLC because it’s simpler and more cost-effective.

 Recommended: If you have an existing LLC, visit our How to Convert an LLC to S Corp guide.

 Steps for Forming an LLC and Electing S Corp Status in Texas

 Starting a Texas LLC and electing S corp tax status is easy.
-You can use our guides to start an LLC with the S corp status yourself, or you can hire a service provider like ZenBusiness to do it for you.
+You can use our guides to start an LLC with the S corp status yourself, or you can hire a service provider like Tailor Brands to guide you through this process.